Job id: 067725. Salary: £35,502 - £40,333 including London Weighting Allowance.

-Location: Guy's Campus.
+Location: Strand Campus.
 Category: Professional & Support Services.

-- Work with relevant colleagues to plan various assessment cycles, considering the provision of processes throughout the academic year, identifying priorities and demonstrating flexibility throughout the cycle, recognising when priorities change, amending plans and adjusting work patterns accordingly.
+- Work with relevant colleagues to plan programme cycles, considering the provision of processes throughout the academic year, identifying priorities and demonstrating flexibility throughout the cycle, recognising when priorities change, amending plans and adjusting work patterns accordingly

-- Coordinate the management of day-to-day stakeholder enquiries with the Programme Officers to provide responses as appropriate within agreed timeframes, taking responsibility for responding directly to more complex enquiries and escalating with line manager when required
+- Coordinate the management of day-to-day student enquiries, to provide responses as appropriate within agreed timeframes, taking responsibility for responding directly to more complex enquiries and escalating with line manager when required

 - Develop and improve the service through eliciting and responding to service user feedback, identifying and suggesting service improvements and implementing new ways of working as directed